-- (b) There are no dues in respect of income-tax, goods and service tax, sales-tax, service tax, duty of customs, duty of excise and value added tax that have not been deposited with the appropriate authorities on account of any dispute. - (viii) The Company has no loans or borrowings payable to a financial institution or a bank or government and no dues payable to debenture-holders during the year.
-Accordingly, the provisions of clause 3(viii) of the Order are not applicable. - (ix) The Company did not raise moneys by way of term loans or by way of initial public offer or further public offer (including debt instruments) during the year.
-Accordingly, the provisions of clause 3(ix) of the Order are not applicable. - (x) No fraud by the Company or on the company by its officers or employees has been noticed or reported during the period covered by our audit. - (xi) The Company has not paid or provided for any managerial remuneration.
+- (b) There are no dues in respect of income-tax, goods and service tax, sales-tax, service tax, duty of customs, duty of excise and value added tax that have not been deposited with the appropriate authorities on account of any dispute. - (viii) There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961). - (ix) The Company has no loans or borrowings payable to a financial institution or a bank or government and no dues payable to debenture-holders during the year.
+Accordingly, the provisions of clause 3(viii) of the Order are not applicable. - (x) (a) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the Order is not applicable. - (b) During the year, the company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partially or optionally convertible) during the year hence, reporting under Para 3(x) (b) is not applicable. - (xi)(a) No frauds on or by the Company noticed or reported during the period under audit. - (b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto the date of this report. - (c) As represented to us by the management, there are no whistle blower complaints received by the company during the year.
+The Company has not paid or provided for any managerial remuneration.
 Accordingly, the provisions of Clause 3(xi) of the Order are not applicable. - (xii) In our opinion, the Company is not a Nidhi Company.
 Accordingly, provisions of clause 3(xii) of the Order are not applicable. - (xiii) In our opinion, all transactions with the related parties are in compliance with Section 188 of the Act, where applicable, and the requisite details have been disclosed in the financial statements, as required by the applicable Ind AS.
-Further, in our opinion, the Company is not required to constitute audit committee under Section 177 of the Act. - (xiv) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures. - (xv) In our opinion, the Company has not entered into any non-cash transactions with the directors or persons connected with them covered under Section 192 of the Act. - (xvi) The Company is required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934, however such registration has not been obtained by the Company for the reasons mentioned in note 25 to the accompanying financial statements.
-Also, refer 'Basis for Qualified Opinion' section of our audit report.
+Further, in our opinion, the Company is not required to constitute audit committee under Section 177 of the Act. - (xiv) The company is not required to get internal audit done as the size of the business is not commensurate with the applicability.
+Hence the clause (xiv) of the order is not applicable to the company. - (xv) In our opinion, the Company has not entered into any non-cash transactions with the directors or persons connected with them covered under Section 192 of the Act. - (xvi)(a) The Company is required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934, however such registration has not been obtained by the Company for the reasons mentioned in note 27 to the accompanying financial statements.
+Also, refer 'Basis for Qualified Opinion' section of our audit report. - (b) In our opinion and as represented by the management, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi) (d) of the Order is not applicable.